elycruz/walrs/walrs_inputfilter/DESIGN.md

 - `./filters` - Structs that implement `Fn` traits that transform incoming values.
 - [tentative] `./validators` - `Fn` structs that validate a given value against some inherent configuration.

+### Multi trait implementations approach

+One Input struct with multiple implementations of the `InputConstraints` trait.

+The Input Constraints trait itself needs to accept the validator and filter types themselves.

 ## Questions

 ### General